xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- enh (gil) Allow a single effect to be selected and moved with both endpoints.
     -- enh (gil) Switch spacebar back to work like Audacity which is Stop instead of pausing.
 Only deviation is I do unpause instead of stop if spacebar is hit while model play is paused.
 Also fixed timeline click not receiving focus to allow spacebar to work.